wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 The method also increments the ACK counter in the MSHR register of the address by one, by calling `incrementAcksNeeded()`, indicating that only one response from the owner is expected.

+The method then updates `responses` by inserting the response to be expected.
+Since only one response from the owner is necessary to complete the downgrade transaction, only one entry is inserted into the per-address map, with the key being the owner name, and the value being the globally unique ID of the downgrade event object.
+Eventually, the newly created object is sent to the owner of the address by calling `forwardByDestination()`.
+The timestamp of the send operation is also computed, and block timestamp is updated.